rails/spring/README.md

 Spring will read `~/.spring.rb` and `config/spring.rb` for custom settings.
 Note that `~/.spring.rb` is loaded *before* bundler, but `config/spring.rb` is loaded *after* bundler.
-This means that in `~/.spring.rb` you are able to load extra commands without them having to be in the bundle of the project you are working on.
+So if you have any `spring-commands-*` gems installed that you want to be available in all projects without having to be added to the project's Gemfile, require them in your `~/.spring.rb`.

 ### Application root